CumulusNetworks/docs/content/cumulus-linux/System-Configuration/Setting-Date-and-Time.md

 author: Cumulus Networks
 weight: 65
 aliases:
- - /display/CL37/Setting-Date-and-Time
+ - /display/DOCS/Setting+Date+and+Time
  - /pages/viewpage.action?pageId=8362545
 pageID: 8362545
 product: Cumulus Linux
 version: 3.7.7
-imgData: cumulus-linux-377
+imgData: cumulus-linux
-siteSlug: cumulus-linux-377
+siteSlug: cumulus-linux
 ---
 Setting the time zone, date and time requires root privileges; use `sudo`.

-## <span>Set the Time Zone</span>
+## Set the Time Zone

 You can use one of two methods to set the time zone on the switch: